666Dhhh/MOBA-GAME---Beneath-The-Surface/README.md

 Best experienced on Chrome/Edge.
 Use a keyboard to hunt.

+Controls:

+1. Movement & Utility

+W / A / S / D: Move the hero across the map.

+B: Recall to base.
+Requires a 4-second channel; moving or taking damage cancels the effect.

+2. Combat & Skills

+K: Basic Attack (make sure enemies are in your attack range).
+Automatically targets the nearest enemy (Hero > Minion > Monster).

+J: Focus Tower.
+Forces the hero to target the enemy defensive structure when in range.

+I: Dash / Mobility Skill.
+A quick burst of movement in the current direction.

+L: Ultimate Ability.
+Unleashes a powerful, high-cooldown signature move.

+3. Strategy & UI

+P (or Click in base range): Toggle the In-Game Shop to purchase upgrades.

+Tab (Hold): View the Scoreboard (K/D/A, Level, Total Gold).

 The Concept: "Beneath the Surface"
 Most games treat the ground as a static texture.
 In Deep-Sea Rupture, the ground is a fragile veil.